aandrews72/VirtualNetworkLab/README.md

 I ran ```ipconfig``` on my Windows VM and noticed that it was not on the same subnet as the Ubuntu VM, so I modified the IP address and subnet mask on Windows to ```192.168.1.2``` and ```255.255.255.0``` respectively.

-Now that Windows had the desired IP and subnet, I ran ```ping``` on my Windows machine to send packets my Ubuntu VM, and the output confirmed I had successfully sent and received the 32 bytes with 0% Loss.
+Now that Windows had the desired IP and subnet, I ran ```ping``` on my Windows machine to send packets my Ubuntu VM, and the output confirmed (I had successfully sent and received the 32 bytes with 0% Loss.)[imgs/Windows-ipconfig-and-ping-to-ubuntu.png]

 I then attempted to ```ping``` from Ubuntu to Windows.
 However, the packets were not received by the Windows VM, resulting in a situation where Windows could successfully ```ping``` Ubuntu, but Ubuntu could not ```ping``` Windows.
 After some research, I found that by default, Windows Firewall does not allow inbound echo requests.
-I was able to find out how to modify the Firewall rules to enable inbound echo requests on my Windows VM, and afterward, I could successfully ```ping``` Windows from my Ubuntu VM.
+(I was able to find out how to modify the Firewall rules to enable inbound echo requests on my Windows VM)[Windows-firewall-rules.png], and afterward, (I could successfully ```ping``` Windows from my Ubuntu VM.)[imgs/Ubuntu-ping-to-Windows.png]

 ## What I Learned